Last updated on 13th September 2023

-It’s no secret that remote work, at least to some extent, has become the new normal.
+It’s no secret that remote work has become the new normal.

 And when asked what their biggest struggle about working remotely was, people gave a mixed bag of answers:

 The one thing that all of these answers have in common – one way or another – is that they can directly impact productivity.

 Productivity is the lifeblood of any successful business.
 Without it, your teams become disengaged, deadlines are missed, and customer satisfaction plummets.

 In other words, when productivity suffers, everything suffers.